-Although May was Preeclampsia Awareness Month, preeclampsia can strike any time.
+May is Preeclampsia Awareness Month.
+Preeclampsia can strike any time.
 Keep yourself and your loved ones aware of these most frequently asked questions about this often life-threatening pregnancy disorder.

 What is preeclampsia?

 Preeclampsia is a pregnancy-specific disorder that can impact every organ in a mother’s body.
-Often, preeclampsia is signified by new onset high blood pressure, specifically a blood pressure greater than 140/90.
+It is often signified by new onset high blood pressure, specifically a blood pressure greater than 140/90.
 Preeclampsia can also be characterized by proteinuria, or the presence of protein in the urine.

 The organs most commonly impacted by preeclampsia are a woman’s kidney, liver, platelets and brain.
 In addition, this disorder may also restrict the baby’s growth and can cause a higher risk for stillbirth.